gdejohn/procrastination/README.md

 expose their (Java) constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.

+lazy evaluation, memoization, persistent

 ### Sequence

 `Sequence` is an ordered, homogeneous collection of zero or more non-null elements (duplicates allowed), implemented as the classic functional singly-linked list.
 It is *recursively defined*: a sequence is either empty, or constructed from a head element and a tail sequence.
-Conversely, the instance method `Sequence.match(BiFunction,Supplier)` pulls a sequence apart, simulating *pattern matching*: if the sequence is non-empty, its head and tail are passed as arguments to the given binary function to produce a result, otherwise the given supplier is invoked to produce a default result.
+Conversely, the instance method `Sequence.match(BiFunction,Supplier)` pulls a sequence apart: if the sequence is non-empty, its head and tail are passed as arguments to the given binary function to produce a result, otherwise the given supplier is invoked to produce a default result.

 Sequences are *lazily evaluated*.
 They procrastinate, putting off work for as long as possible, only computing each element on demand.
 They can also be *memoized* such that each element is computed at most once, the first time it is